Reversible addition−fragmentation chain-transfer polymerization: Important ratios between reaction components

+Where MWn is the molecular weight of the polymer, M0 and Mt are the initial and final moles of monomer, respectively, RAFT0 is the initial moles of RAFT agent, MWM is the molecular weight of the monomer and MWRAFT is the molecular weight of the RAFT agent.
+M0 - Mt can also be rewritten as M0*X (where X is conversion), so that the average molecular weight of the polymer can be estimated based on conversion.

 Enz-RAFT

 Enz-RAFT is a RAFT polymerization technique which allows for controlled oxygen-sensitive polymerization in an open vessel.
 Enz-RAFT uses 1–4 μM glucose oxidase to remove dissolved oxygen from the system.
 As the degassing is decoupled from the polymerization, initiator concentrations can be reduced, allowing for high control and end group fidelity.
 Enz-RAFT can be used in a number of organic solvent systems, with high activity in up to 80% tert-butanol, acetonitrile, and dioxane.
 With Enz-RAFT, polymerizations do not require prior degassing making this technique convenient for the preparation of most polymers by RAFT.
 The technique was developed at Imperial College London by Robert Chapman and Adam Gormley in the lab of Molly Stevens.

 Applications

 RAFT polymerization has been used to synthesize a wide range of polymers with controlled molecular weight and low polydispersities (between 1.05 and 1.4 for many monomers).

 RAFT polymerization is known for its compatibility with a wide range of monomers as compared to other controlled radical polymerizations.
 Some monomers capable of polymerizing by RAFT include styrenes, acrylates, acrylamides, and many vinyl monomers.
 Additionally, the RAFT process allows the synthesis of polymers with specific macromolecular architectures such as block, gradient, statistical, comb, brush, star, hyperbranched, and network copolymers.
 These properties make RAFT useful in many types of polymer synthesis.